Last Updated on February 4, 2021

 Why am I making pesto?
-Well, it’s that time of year.
+Well, it’s the time of year when my garden seems to rebel against all the careful planning I put in during Spring.
 I have a full maternity ward of greenish tomatoes which appear to be heading for delivery at the same time.
 I have a marrow plant which, like some seedy London nightclub on a Friday night, has male flowers queuing up but not a single woman.
-And I have basil overwhelming my herb pot, shading the sun-loving rosemary – so what better than a fresh basil pesto.
-Pesto is a great way to use up a surplus of basil, especially as it can be frozen and used through the winter and this recipe for a nut-free pesto means that I have no need for the one ingredient I don’t generally have in my store cupboard (pine nuts).
+And, I have basil overwhelming my herb pot, shading the sun-loving rosemary – so what better than fresh basil pesto.
+Pesto is a great way to use up a surplus of basil (or for that matter any other appropriate soft herb), especially as it can be frozen and used through the winter and this recipe for a nut-free pesto means that I have no need for the one ingredient I don’t generally have in my store cupboard (pine nuts).
 Apparently, nut-free pesto is standard across Italy except in Liguria and, in France, it is known as Pistou and also generally made without nuts.

 Lighter than the traditional Ligurian pesto I learnt to make at the World Pesto Championships a couple of years ago, nut-free pesto makes the perfect complement for summer pasta dishes, as a topping for a home-made burger, for tomato bakes or, as I did last night, as a sauce to bake fish in the oven.
 If you do want to make a traditional basil pesto the method is almost exactly the same, you simply add the pine nuts with the garlic at the start of the process.